 How is that for a direct opener and a quick escalation?!

-It was clear she was attracted to me, and it was clear as well that I was being socially retarded for talking to her like that.
+It was clear that she was attracted to me, and it was clear as well that I was being socially retarded for talking to her like that.

 This is another quick approach which I did, but I was successful this time around.
 And the message is – you can still take a solid phone number in less than 60 seconds, but you need to remain socially calibrated to achieve that.

-Once I was on the bus in the city where I live in Europe, and I could hear two girls sat down somewhere behind me speaking Russian.
+Once I was on the bus in the city where I live here in Europe, and I could hear two girls sat down somewhere behind me speaking in Russian.
 I didn’t turn around to look at them, I just heard them talk.
-I decided that if we were getting off at the same stop I would go talk to them, otherwise no big deal.
+I decided that if we were getting off at the same stop, I would go talk to them.
+Otherwise no big deal.

 My bus stop was approaching, and it was one of the main stops, so it was likely they too would have got off there.
-I stood up and moved towards the middle door, and at that point I turned around to check if they were getting off as well, and to have a look at them.
+I stood up and moved towards the middle door, and at that point I turned around to check if they were getting off as well, and also to have a look at them.
 They were reaching for the rear door.

 On the sidewalk I stopped them: